 How Does Brexit Affect Driving in France?

-British Nationals now need to follow the same process as non-European residents who move to France, which means that your licence will be recognised for one year after your date of arrival, and then you will need to exchange it for a French one or do the test again.
-Luckily, British licenses that were edited or renewed before the 1st of January 2021 can still be processed as an EU or EEA license so hold on to this one if that's your case.
+British Nationals now need to follow the same process as non-European residents who move to France.
+It means that your licence will be recognised for one year after your date of arrival.
+Then you will need to exchange it for a French one or do the test again.
+Luckily, British licences that were edited or renewed before the 1st of January 2021 can still be processed as an EU or EEA licence so hold on to this one if that's your case.

 How do I exchange my Licence for a French One?

 In order to exchange your foreign driver’s licence for a French one, the country which issued you your licence must participate in a licence exchange agreement with France.
 You also need to have claimed legal residence in France.
-Your foreign licence must be valid at the time of applying, and because this process can take some time, it’s advised to make sure there’s a decent amount of time remaining on the licence until it expires.
+Your foreign licence must be valid at the time of applying.
+Because this process can take some time, it’s advised to make sure there’s a decent amount of time remaining on the licence until it expires.